Work4Labs/selenium-simple-test/README.txt

 Functional testing with functest
 ================================

-functest requires the Python selenium package and the selenium 2a7 Java server.
+functest requires the Python selenium package and the Selenium 2b1 Java server.

 Running the tests requires django 1.1.2 installed.